Towards Generative Location Awareness for Disaster Response: A Probabilistic Cross-view Geolocalization Approach: Experiment

-\textbf{Ablation Study:} As an ablation, we examine the impact of different threshold $\mathbf{r}$, which is considered the most important hyperparameter of ProbGLC to balance the generative and deterministic geolocalization parts.
+\textbf{Ablation Study:} To provide a systematic justification, we examine the impact of different threshold $\mathbf{r}$, which is considered as a trade-off between narrowing the probabilistic searching zone and maximizing deterministic retrieval accuracy.
 To remind its function, the threshold $\mathbf{r}$ determines the extent to which the Retrieval@1 models consider the predicted locations from the RFM generative models.
 Figure \ref{Table:Final_multi} and \ref{Table:Final_IAN} elaborate on the impact of different distance thresholds on the SAGINDisaster and MultiIAN datasets, respectively.
 Two common patterns deserve notice here: 1) Median and Mean distances drop dramatically already when relaxing the threshold from 1km to 25km, aligning with the steep increase in fine-grained accuracy (Acc@1km and Acc@25km).
 This observation confirms the effectiveness of the combined ProbGLC approach to simultaneously benefit from the generative and deterministic geolocalization approaches, ensuring both model explainability and accuracy performances.
 2) One can notice that the change of threshold doesn't influence the performance much when the distance is set bigger than 50km, which actually means that the largest performance gain comes with the fact that the generative approach is able to narrow down the location to a relatively small area where the deterministic approach is able to hit the exact location via imagery retrieval.
+This is also the reason why we set the threshold $\mathbf{r}$ to 50km in Table \ref{tab:probglc_multi} and \ref{tab:probglc_ian}.
 Of course, this ablation is not supposed to be comprehensive as one can still try out different settings in both RFM or Retrieval@1 approaches.
 However, as aforementioned, the threshold $\mathbf{r}$ is considered a key hyperparameter of the ProbGLC approach to balance accuracy and explainability from either deterministic or probabilistic approaches.
 If we take ProbGLC as a general framework for cross-view geolocalization, one could easily extend this ablation to other important parameters.